dakloepfer/GameOfLife/README.md

 The GamePanel class is needed for the GUI to run nicely.

 The Pattern class bundles the information for a starting pattern up.

+This program has been written as part of my Computer Science module in first year at University.